 - Academics: Parents/Guardians will have read their children's teacher comments, so you don't need to revisit that content closely.
 Instead consider patterns and themes.
 Note your advisees' strengths and areas for growth.
 Share specific advice.
 What steps could they take to improve their academic performance?
 Have you had any discussions with your advisees about what they find most challenging?
 Most rewarding?
-Can you suggest further strategies to create a healthy balance in their lives at DA? - Cocurriculars: In what activity did the students participate during the fall and winter?
+Can you suggest further strategies to create a healthy balance in their lives at DA? - Co-curriculars: In what activity did the students participate during the fall and winter?
 Parents/Guardians will not have received cocurricular comments, so you should feel free to quote from them.
 (If there's something in the co-curricular comment that might catch the student or family off guard, be sure to consult with the co-curricular supervisor before including it in your Advisor Report.)
-Share personal observations or anecdotes about advisees' performances, for example, and any insights you might have formed based on conversations with your advisees over the course of the year. - Extracurriculars: Do your advisees participate in any clubs or have any particular responsibilities (Alliance Leader, Proctor, Peer Counselor)?
+Share personal observations or anecdotes about advisees' performances, for example, and any insights you might have formed based on conversations with your advisees over the course of the year.
+Given the new formatting for co-curricular comments, please do not cut and paste them in verbatim, but provide a summary if no prose is offered. - Extracurriculars: Do your advisees participate in any clubs or have any particular responsibilities (Alliance Leader, Proctor, Peer Counselor)?
 Are they contributing to the community in any important ways?
 Do you have any recommendations for the students about getting involved in this realm of Deerfield life?
 Are there any leadership opportunities your advisees should be aware of or pursue? - Residential/Day Student Life: How well do your advisees fit into dormitory life?
 Do your advisees participate in snacks?
 Get along with neighbors?
 How well do they use study hall/hours?
 At check-in, are your advisees working, socializing, staring intently at their computers?
 Are their rooms clean?
 Do your advisees get enough sleep?
-Are they staying healthy? - Social Life: Are your advisees happy and comfortable at Deerfield?
+Are they staying healthy?

+- Social Life: Are your advisees happy and comfortable at Deerfield?
 How do they feel about their social lives?
 Are they making friends?
 How extensive are their friend groups?
 Are they expanding or shrinking? - Advisor-Advisee Relationship: How would you characterize your relationship with your advisees?
 Any final recommendations or commendations?